pierelucas/blackarch-config-x11/README.md

 BlackArch Linux configuration files for X11.

-## Commit by pierelucas
+## Branch/Commit by pierelucas

 Makes the Colors more smoothly and fix the problems with the latest Terminus-Font and xTerm patch.
-Feel free to change the Colors an the Size but always try to match the defaultsby nooptrix & Blackarch DevOps.
+Feel free to change the Colors an the Size butalways try to match the defaultsby noptrix & Blackarch DevOps.

 Open your xterm with -fg 'favorite Color'